 - Your veterinarian may prescribe drug therapy that relieves the angst, such as Clomacalm (clomipramine hydrochloride) or Reconcile (Prozac or fluoxetine).
 But drugs alone won't be a magic wand.

 - The most intense acting out happens within the first 20 to 30 minutes after you leave, and how long you're gone doesn’t seem to matter.
-So if you can distract the puppy during this critical period, much of his upset feelings will be relieved, and destructiveness may be eliminated.
+So if you can distract the puppy during this critical period, much of its upset feelings will be relieved, and destructiveness may be eliminated.

 - Desensitize the puppy to the triggers of departure.
-Pick up your car keys fifty times—but then don’t leave.
+Pick up your car keys 50 times—but then don’t leave.
 Put on your coat or open the door a dozen times, then stay inside.
-Repetition of these cues makes them lose meaning so the pup doesn’t get upset, and remains calmer when you actually do leave.
+Repetition of these cues makes them lose meaning so the pup doesn’t get upset and remains calmer when you actually do leave.

 - Stage absences to build up the puppy’s tolerance level.
-Leave for one minute, two minutes, four, ten minutes and so on.
-Do this ten or fifteen times in a row so that (just like with the keys) so the repetition makes it less important to the pup.
+Leave for one minute, two minutes, four, 10 minutes and so on.
+Do this 10 or 15 times in a row so that the repetition makes it less important to the pup.

 - Make sure the puppy gets lots of exercise before you leave and after you return home.
 A tired pup is a better-behaved pup.
-If he’s worn out, he’ll snooze rather than chew up the cushions.
+If it’s worn out, it will snooze rather than chew up the cushions.

 - Bach flower essences also can help dogs with anxieties.
 You can add the drops to the puppy's water bowl for all-day sipping.

 - You can also offer puzzle toys filled with tasty treats, and hide them around the house for the puppy to find.
-When he’s thinking and hunting for treats, he can’t worry or develop a full-blown panic attack.
+When it’s thinking and hunting for treats, it can’t worry or develop a full-blown panic attack.